Scattering and gluon emission in a color field: a light-front Hamiltonian approach

 The interaction operator $V_{qg,I}(x^+)=e^{i\frac{1}{2}P^-_{KE}x^+} V_{qg} e^{-i\frac{1}{2}P^-_{KE}x^+}$ in the matrix form reads

-By solving the time evolution equation as of Eq.~\eqref{eq:ShrodingerEq}, we obtain the probabilities of the states as sinusoidal functions of the evolution time:
+By solving the time evolution equation as Eq.~\eqref{eq:ShrodingerEq}, we obtain the probabilities of the states as sinusoidal functions of the evolution time:

 For convenience, we have defined $w\equiv |u|$, $\Delta\equiv p^-_q - p^-_{qg}$, and $\eta\equiv \sqrt{\Delta^2+4w^2}$.
 The parameter $w$ corresponds to the magnitude of the gluon emission and absorption term, and $\Delta$ is the energy difference arising from the phase factor.
 The oscillation frequency depends on both the matrix element and the energy difference, as seen in the expression of $\eta$.
 The oscillation amplitude depends on the ratio of the two terms $w^2/\eta^2$.
-This 2-mode process is essentially the Rabi oscillation, with a Rabi frequency of $2w$ and a detuning of $\Delta$~\cite{Rabi:1937dgo,fox2006quantum}.
+This two-mode process is essentially the Rabi oscillation, with a Rabi frequency of $2w$ and a detuning of $\Delta$~\cite{Rabi:1937dgo,fox2006quantum}.

-The solution of the 2-mode problem in Eq.~\eqref{eq:Vqg_phase_WF} helps understand the evolution of the extended $\ket{q}+\ket{qg}$ state in the basis space, which is essentially an $N_{tot}$-mode problem.
+The solution of the two-mode problem in Eq.~\eqref{eq:Vqg_phase_WF} helps understand the evolution of the extended $\ket{q}+\ket{qg}$ state in the basis space, which is essentially an $N_{tot}$-mode problem.
 Let us consider the transition between one $\ket{q}$ state and $n$ different $\ket{qg}$ states, and the interaction operator is given by